layoaster/dev-notes/Python Coding Standars.md

 * third-party imports
 * application-specific imports

 Within each grouping, imports should be sorted lexicographically, ignoring case, according to each module's full package path.
+Also

 ```python
 import foo